NeurJSCC Enabled Semantic Communications: Paradigms, Applications, and Potentials

 \section{Conclusion and Forward Looking}

-As we have seen, semantic coding has a rich dimensions evolving toward different technical routes, which are suitable for transmitting different types of source media.
+As we have seen, NeurJSCC has rich dimensions evolving toward different technical routes, which are suitable for transmitting different types of source media.
 In our view, there are several factors driving this rapid progress.

-First, ESC and its corresponding HSC version boost the end-to-end transmission performance by leveraging the nonlinear and overfitting properties of neural networks.
-For traditional structured data, techniques such as nonlinear transform, variational latent prior modeling, variable-length source-channel coding, and joint learning with wireless channels have significantly improved the end-to-end RD performance leading to clear leaps over classical coded transmission schemes.
-Second, ISC and its corresponding HSC version provide a fundamentally different paradigm for complex signal transmission.
+First, explicit NeurJSCC and its hybrid version boost the end-to-end transmission performance by leveraging the nonlinear and overfitting properties of neural networks.
+For traditional structured data, techniques such as nonlinear transform, variational latent prior modeling, variable-length NeurJSCC, and joint learning with wireless channels have improved end-to-end RD performance, leading to clear leaps over classical coded transmission schemes.
+Second, implicit NeurJSCC and its hybrid version provide a fundamentally different paradigm for complex signal transmission.
 They leverage INR functions to parameterize continuous fields using simple MLP without the need of complex neural networks, which reduce the neural network entry barrier and processing complexity especially for emerging unstructured data.
-Following that, source-channel coding focuses on the transmission of model parameters and feature grids.
-Applications in wireless 3D scene transmission supporting free view synthesis in XR will further popularize this semantic coding paradigm.
+Following that, NeurJSCC focuses on the transmission of INR model parameters and explicit feature grids.
+Applications in wireless 3D scene transmission supporting free view synthesis in XR will further popularize this NeurJSCC paradigm.

-Despite this progress, we believe that semantic coding in communications have only started to scratch the face and there still remains great potential to be explored future.
-In terms of \emph{techniques}, a common limit of ESC related approaches is their generalization ability to unseen data and tasks using the amortized model.
-Our adaptive semantic coding mechanism in HSC can somewhat mitigate this through additional computation overhead in online updating, but we believe that integrating stronger prior can further enable ESC related methods to generalize and perform better.
+Despite this progress, we believe that NeurJSCC for end-to-end communication have only started to scratch the surface and there still remains great potential to be explored.
+In terms of \emph{techniques}, a common limit of explicit NeurJSCC related methods is their generalization ability to unseen data and tasks using the amortized model.
+Our adaptive coding mechanism in hybrid NeurJSCC can somewhat mitigate this through additional computation overhead in online updating, but we believe that integrating stronger prior can further enable explicit NeurJSCC related methods to generalize and perform better.
 Other task specific knowledge can be useful.
-Besides, a common limit of ISC related methods is their slow encoding speed due to the use of online stochastic optimization.
+Besides, a common limit of implicit NeurJSCC related methods is their slow encoding speed due to the use of online stochastic optimization.
 We believe integration of stronger meta-learning methods can contribute to faster encoding.
 Other inductive biases such as law of physics and network architectures can further help speeding up and better performance.